 A proper consumption vocabulary speeds up the purchase of the item, and the faster you can take care of each customer, the more rapidly the profits can flow in.

-But actually, research finds that shoppers with consumption vocabularies don’t spend less time in the store on average.
+Actually, shoppers with consumption vocabularies don’t spend less time in the store on average.
 They spend more time and they end up buying more items than the customer who lacks the vocabulary.
 This is because the vocabulary allows the shopper to appreciate the differences among products.
 To someone without the words, the brain’s more likely to say it all tastes the same.

 Refining the vocabulary makes the shopping experience richer.